Vision Learners Meet Web Image-Text Pairs: Conclusion

 \section{Conclusion}

-In this paper, we first benchmark different self-supervised representation learning methods and obtain two observations: (i)~Generative pre-training achieves the best transfer performance on web datasets, and (ii) multi-modal methods cannot outperform single-modal ones.
-An information-theoretical view is developed to understand the benchmarking results and our observations.
-The view further inspires us to propose a new vision learner based on web image-text paired data, namely MUlti-modal Generator~(MUG). \OURS adopts the visual latent representations for two generative objectives. \OURS shows strong generalizability on several transfer learning tasks and satisfactory scaling results, validating our information-theoretical view.
+In this work, we first benchmarked different self-supervised representation learning methods and outlined two main observations: (i)~generative pre-training achieves the best transfer performance on web sourced datasets, and (ii) current multi-modal methods do not outperform single-modal ones.
+An information-theoretical view was developed to understand these benchmarking results and our observations.
+This inspired us to propose a new vision learner, titled MUlti-modal Generator~(MUG), that makes use of web sourced image-text paired data. \OURS learns visual latent representations using two generative objectives and demonstrates strong generalizability across multiple transfer learning tasks with satisfactory scaling performance, and validates our information-theoretical perspective.